This story first appeared in Focal Point – One Nevada Credit Union's member magazine.

 ONCU Member since: 1978 (that year he got his first auto loan for a 1973 Nova SS)

-Favorite thing about the Credit Union: Anytime I need help I just make a phone call, most of my needs are handled this way, it’s easy.
+What is your favorite thing about ONCU: Anytime I need help I just make a phone call, most of my needs are handled this way, it’s easy.
 Customer Service at the Pearl branch where I usually bank is great, and I have become quite friendly with many of the financial representatives.

 As a twenty-year veteran photojournalist in Las Vegas, I specialize in Photojournalism, editorial, and stock photography of the Las Vegas area as well as entertainment, conventions, corporate, publicity and advertising.
 Being from a military family I have a great interest in and have covered Nellis A.F.B. from air shows to firepower demonstrations, Red Flag and other events.
 My work has been featured worldwide in publications such as Sports Illustrated, New York Times, U.S. News, and Time Magazine.
 I have covered all major boxing events ringside for Agence France Presse since 1992.
 My images are featured in several book projects featuring the Las Vegas are boxing.